 People in the early stage of Alzheimer's disease are in a strong and unique position to have their voices heard.
-As people are diagnosed earlier in the course of the illness and able to take advantage of medications and other means of slowing down the disease, they are able to continue to contribute meaningfully to their communities.
+With early diagnosis, people are able to take advantage of medications and other means of managing symptoms and are able to continue to contribute meaningfully to their communities.
 Helping to change some of the stereotypes about people who have Alzheimer's disease can have a powerful impact on public attitudes and on your own.
-Think about asking the Alzheimer Society in your community if they need people like you to raise awareness of the disease in your community or for public speaking or other volunteer tasks.
+Think about asking the Alzheimer Society in your community if they need people like you to raise awareness of dementia in your community or for public speaking or other volunteer tasks.